The Sample Complexity of Auctions with Side Information: Main Results

-With $n$ agents, note that one sample in the \CRmodel is actually $n$ values, whereas one sample in the \signalsmodel is only one value.
-Taking this into account, the upper bounds still differ by a factor of $1/q(\epsilon)$.
-We currently don't have any lower bounds for the \signalsmodel, since in this model, having more agents could actually help!
+With $n$ bidders, we show an upper bound of $\tilde{O} \left( {n^2} {q(\epsilon)^{-1} \epsilon^{-4} } \right)$.
+Note that one sample in the \crmodel is actually $n$ values, whereas one sample in the \signalsmodel is only one value.
+Taking this into account, the upper bounds still differ by a factor of $n q(\epsilon)^{-1}$.
+We currently do not have any lower bounds for the \signalsmodel in the multi-bidder case, since in this model, having more agents might actually help!
 Closing the gap between the bounds, or parameterizing the bounds using other reasonable quantities are interesting open questions.

-\paragraph{4.
-Beyond single item auctions.} Our techniques also extend to more general single parameter environments such as matroid and downward closed environments.
-See Section \ref{sec:extensions} for details.